KostasEreksonas/Flow_analysis/README.md

 Tested on Arch Linux

-1. Create virtual environment:

-`python3 -m venv .`

-2. Source virtual environment:

-`source bin/activate`

-3. Install requirements:

-`pip install -r requirements.txt`

-4. Switch to root (for Scapy packet metadata collection):

-`sudo su`
+1. Check if `uv` is installed:

+`uv --version`

-5. Source venv as root:
+2. Run `webserver.py` as root:

-`source bin/activate`

-6. Start webserver (as root):

-`python3 webserver.py`
+`sudo uv run webserver.py`

+On first run, `uv` will install required dependencies

-7. Start interface from a web browser:
+3. Start interface from a web browser:

 `127.0.0.1:8000`